-Office Lens supports document, business card, whiteboard, and photo scanning, whereas CamScanner offers the PPT, ImageToExcel, ID photo, OCR, docs, ID card, book, question book, greeting card, and QR code options.
-A couple of options such as OCR and book scan are premium.
+Office Lens supports document, business card, whiteboard, and photo scanning.
+In contrast, CamScanner offers the PPT, ImageToExcel, ID photo, OCR, docs, ID card, book, question book, greeting card, and QR code options.
+A couple of options, such as OCR and book scan, are premium.

 Document quality and tools